Inquiry

 In the field of PEGylation, enzymes due to their highly specificity and selectivity have also been considered as tools for PEGylation of peptides/proteins.
 Transglutaminase (TGase)-mediated PEGylation is the most common used method, which catalyzes addition of acyl residues to primary amines.
 Moreover, glycoPEGylation, involving two enzymes to mimic O-glycosylation, aims to solve the problem that threonine and serine in the case of O-glycosylation and aspargine cannot be PEGylated directly without affecting other traditional PEGylation sites.

-Releasable and non-covalent PEGylation
+Releasable and Non-covalent PEGylation

 Releasable and non-covalent PEGylation strives to overcome the loss of bioactivity resulting from PEG coupling at receptor binding site.
-For the Releasable PEGylation, tailor made PEGylating agents, containing hydrolysable linkers, are exploited to allow a slow and controlled protein releasein vivo.
+For the releasable PEGylation, tailor made PEGylating agents, containing hydrolysable linkers, are exploited to allow a slow and controlled protein release in vivo.
 As regards to the non-covalent PEGylation, the polymer coupling does not involve a covalent bond but the polymer interacts with the protein through hydrophobic interactions or coordination bonds.

 Why Us?